 If you’re just starting out in the industry, or thinking about trying on an AC hat, you might be wondering where to start.
 Everyone finds their own way, but here are some tried and true approaches.

 Working at a rental house puts you at the center of the ecosystem.
-You can work with the latest equipment, help DPs run lens tests, and assist with preps for major shows.
-One potential problem is, you can get trapped there.
+You work with the latest equipment, help DPs run lens tests, and assist with preps for major shows.
+One problem is, you can get trapped there.
 Even the most noteworthy camera houses have techs who wish they took the leap to work on set.
 They got used to having benefits, a schedule, reliable income.
 I’d say if you pursue the rental house route, ask yourself how long you want to spend behind a desk, maximum.
 And keep an eye out for ways to get on set.

 Same thing with working as a camera truck driver on non-union / commercial shoots; you’ll have unique access to the camera assistants and will notice when they’re short-handed.
 If you demonstrate that you know how to use ratchet straps, safely pack their lenses on a lower shelf, and are helpful with charging their batteries, packing their carts in the truck, etc, many ACs will eventually welcome you as one of their own.
-If you’re able to score an additional walkie and keep it on channel 6 (assuming the camera team is cool with that) you can tune in and find ways to integrate, like bringing them a lambda head or expendables right as they realize they need them. (this is a read-the-room thing and not right for every camera crew - but I’ve seen it work!)
+If you’re able to score an additional walkie and keep it on channel 6 (assuming the team is cool with that) you can tune in and find ways to integrate, like bringing them expendables right as they realize they need them. (this is a read-the-room thing and not right for every camera crew - but I’ve seen it work!)

 Some shows hire an entry-level utility, who learns as they go as a sort of camera department PA.
 (Not to be confused with an experienced digital utility position.)
 This role gets different names and duties depending on region, union status and the individual project - camera PA, camera utility, truck loader, camera attachment, camera intern.
 Regardless of what it’s called, the hiring process and the luck required to land this role are pretty universal.
 You have to know someone, or be at the right place/right time, or be good at detective work re: what shows are in the area and who’s crewing up.